 “For I through the law am dead to the law, that I might live unto God.
 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.
 I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain.”
 Gal.
 2:19-21

 CALVIN’S TALMUDIC LAW

-John Calvin aspired to create a spiritually pure “Kingdom of God” in Geneva, Switzerland—the same Dominionist delusion that Calvinists today declare God has commanded the Church to establish on earth.
+John Calvin aspired to create a spiritually pure “Kingdom of God” in Geneva, Switzerland.
+Today Calvinists teach that God has commanded the Church to establish His Kingdom on earth.
 The fruit of Calvin’s law bound theology was a theocratic dictatorship based on his false teaching that the Church is an extension of Israel.

 Bernard Cottret, author of Calvin: A Biography, a favorable treatment of Calvin’s life and work, has provided accounts of the torture and execution of heretics and those who were merely suspected of committing crimes in Geneva: